A Generation Gap – Entitlement vs. Empowerment

 I was talking to a man who started dating.
 He was irritated because when he took his date to the restaurant, she said, “I can’t eat here.
 It’s not vegan.”
 He didn’t mind her food preferences and thought there would be some options for her at the place he chose.
 But her declaration had a tone of entitlement.
 He claims he would have felt more open if she took him into account, by saying, “I prefer to eat in a restaurant that serves mostly vegan food.
 Is that possible?”

-A woman recently stated, “A man should pay for me on a date,” as if that’s the way it should be.
+A woman recently stated, "A man should pay for me on a date,” as if that’s the way it should be.
 Entitled.
-A more empowered stance might be, “I really enjoy being taken out on dates, it makes me feel cherished.”
+A more empowered stance : "I really enjoy being taken out on dates, it makes me feel cherished."

 At work and in love, we are empowered when we have the attitude: I will give my best because I that is how I stay connected —to myself, first and foremost, and then to others.
 We are entitled when we believe: I deserve the best because I’m special.